Get cover to suit your budget and lifestyle.

-A hip replacement can give you a new lease of life.
-This guide explains what Medicare and private health insurance will cover.
+This guide explains what Medicare and private health insurance will cover with hip replacements.

 If your doctor has recommended you get a hip replacement, it's worth considering the options Medicare and private health insurance provide to see how they can help reduce the cost of treatment.

 Hip replacement is usually recommended after other treatments like physical therapy, exercise and medication have failed to improve your condition.
 You may need a hip replacement if:

 - Your hip has become weak and unstable

 - Pain stops or limits you from getting out and being as active as normal

 - Pain affects your sleep